 Administration of topical corticosteroids to children should be limited to the least amount compatible with an effective therapeutic regimen.
 Chronic corticosteroid therapy may interfere with the growth and development of children.

-Acneiform eruption has been reported to occur in approximately one percent of patients with the use of combined nystatin and triamcinolone acetonide.
+A single case (approximately one percent of patients studied) of acneiform eruption occurred with the use of combined nystatin and triamcinolone acetonide in clinical studies.